Massachusetts Creditor Guide

 The Short Version

 Massachusetts is a non-opt-out state, so a debtor chooses either the full federal exemption schedule under Section 522(d) of the Bankruptcy Code or the full Massachusetts state schedule, but cannot mix the two.
-The signature Massachusetts feature is the homestead under Chapter 188 of the General Laws: every owner-occupant gets an automatic homestead of one hundred twenty-five thousand dollars with no paperwork at all, but recording a written Declaration of Homestead raises that protection to one million dollars.
-The state set also exempts a motor vehicle up to seven thousand five hundred dollars in wholesale value, with a higher cap for elderly or disabled debtors, plus household goods, tools of trade, and a modest wildcard.
+The signature Massachusetts feature is the homestead under Chapter 188 of the General Laws: every owner-occupant gets an automatic homestead of $125,000 with no paperwork at all, but recording a written Declaration of Homestead raises that protection to $1,000,000.
+The state set also exempts a motor vehicle up to $7,500 in wholesale value, with a higher cap for elderly or disabled debtors, plus household goods, tools of trade, and a modest wildcard.
 For a creditor, the practical question is not whether the law is generous but where equity sits outside those caps, and that is a public-records research problem.

 Watch: Massachusetts Exemptions for Creditors